If you’re an agency lacking clarity about the types of keywords for SEO or PPC or when you should use each, you’ve come to the right place.

 The name is pretty self-explanatory!
 This subset of keywords considers the length, which can tell you a lot about the specificity of a product/service a user is looking for.
 These search inquiries also point to specific stages in the buyer’s journey.
 Here are the three types of keywords by length to note.

-Mid-tail keywords hone in more on a descriptive factor of your client’s product or service than short-tail keywords, usually ranging from 2-3 words.
-The competition for this type of keyword can be stiff, given its relatively high search volume (but to a lesser extent than short-tail keywords).
+Mid-tail keywords hone in more on a descriptive factor of your clients’ products or services than short-tail keywords, usually ranging from 2-3 words.
+The competition for mid-tail keywords can be stiff, given its relatively high search volume (but to a lesser extent than short-tail keywords).
+E.g., comfortable exercise leggings

-Long-tail keywords are particular to your client’s product or service and have less search volume than short-tail and mid-tail keywords.
+Long-tail keywords are particular to your clients’ products or services and have less search volume than short-tail and mid-tail keywords.
 However, users inputting long-tail keywords are closer to the conversion phase and are acutely aware of what they are looking for.
-Therefore, capitalizing on long-tail keywords has the potential to increase your client’s conversion rate (which could range from in-person sales, online transactions, qualified lead generation, app downloads, or whatever their call to action is).
+Understanding search queries helps in identifying long-tail keywords and their relation to the search demand curve.

 E.g., most comfortable exercise leggings for expectant mothers